rcbarke/oran-research/ran-digital-twin/README.md

 ## Future Enhancements

 - Add support for edge RAN deployments: Hosting UEs from a separate VM for processing offload
-- Investigate enhancements to the E2Term interface to facilitate future xApp development.
+- Add E2SM node to SRSRAN to further enhance RAN CU-CP optimization commands
 - Integration with additional xApps for enhanced performance monitoring and network optimization

 ## References